jeiros/MDRun/README.md

 # JobSumitter
 Python tool to generate the appropriate files for long classic MD runs in the Imperial College HPC facility.

-**Before you start:**You need to set up your [passwordless ssh](http://www.linuxproblem.org/art_9.html) from your local machine to the HPC.
+**Before you start:** You need to set up your [passwordless ssh](http://www.linuxproblem.org/art_9.html) from your local machine to the HPC.
 To test if it works properly, you should be able to secure-copy a file from the HPC to your local machine and not be prompted for your password.
+Like so:
 ```
 je714@ch-knuth.ch.ic.ac.uk:~$ scp je714@login.cx1.hpc.ic.ac.uk:/home/je714/test_file.txt .
 test_file.txt                                                                                                                                      100%    0     0.0KB/s   00:00
 ```
 # Basic workflow
-Tune settings in the JSON file.
-Example file is `input_example.json`.
+Select your settings in the JSON file.
+There is an example file `input_example.json`.

+The code uses Python 3.
+Test your Python version in your machine with `python --version`.

-Generate the PBS scripts with:
+Then, use the program with:
 ```
-generate_scripts.py input_example.json
+python generate_scripts.py input_example.json
 ```
 This will generate a series of `.pbs` files that have to be copied to the HPC along with the `launcher.sh` script, with the appropriate files to run the MD job (topology, any restart/inpcrd files, as well as the input files with the MD settings.)